What is EMDR Therapy?

 How Long are Sessions?

-Extended sessions of 1 1/2 hours are recommended to allow you to delve more deeply into the processing and therefore heal more quickly.
+Extended sessions of 1 1/2 hours are recommended (but not necessary) for EMDR to allow you to delve more deeply into the processing and therefore heal more quickly.

 Sessions beyond 55 minutes are not covered by insurance.
 Depending on the severity of your experiences and your diagnosis, your symptoms may resolve in as few as 8 sessions, or as long as a year or more.

-For more info about EMDR Therapy, please visit www.EMDR.com
+For more info about EMDR Therapy, please click Here.

 Maggie Young (she, her)